yoyoyogoyo/RetroToBLEGamepad/README.md

 # Retro console controller → BLE gamepad

-Firmware that converts retro console controllers into a Bluetooth LE HID gamepad for your PC, phone, or other device, using an ESP32.
+Firmware that converts retro console controllers into a Bluetooth gamepad for your PC, phone, or other device, using an ESP32.
 ---

 ## Supported Controllers \& Compatibility